computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 > But what does it mean to "fit the test set"?
 The answer is simple: whichever model assigns a higher probability to the test set is a better model.

 We'll implement the most common method for intrinsic metric of language models: *perplexity*.
-The perplexity of a language model on a test set is the inverse probability of the test set, normalized by the number of words.
+The perplexity of a language model on a test set is the inverse probability of the test set, normalized by the number of characters.
 For a test set $$W = w_1 w_2 ... w_N$$:

 $$Perplexity(W) = P(w_1 w_2 ... w_N)^{-\frac{1}{N}}$$